Home Best Places in the Fraser Valley Kilby Farm Historic Site and Museum at Harrison Mills Kilby Provincial Park and Campground

 The facilities at Kilby Park are basic.
 There are outhouse-style toilets and running water for drinking (although it is turned off in the winter).
 Each campsite has its own picnic table and fire pit.
 There are no showers.

-Prices for camping at Kilby Park are the following in the summer of 2020:
+Prices for camping at Kilby Park are the following as of June, 2025:

 Kilby Park in Winter